-Argentina cruises with Messi, Uruguay wins in qualifiers
+Argentina cruises with Messi, Brazil and Uruguay win

 The top four teams in South American qualifiers get direct spots at next year’s World Cup in Qatar, and the fifth-place team will go into an intercontinental playoff.

+But Messi made all the difference — his hat-trick made him the top international scorer in South American football history.

+The 34-year-old has netted 79 for Argentina, overtaking Brazil’s Pelé’s tally of 77.

-Messi opened the way for Argentina at the Monumental Stadium in Buenos Aires in front of about 20,000 lucky fans in the 14th minute.
+Messi opened the scoring for Argentina in front of about 20,000 lucky fans in the 14th minute.
 He moved the ball between a Bolivian defender’s legs and shot from outside the box to the right of goalkeeper Carlos Lampe.

 He once more showed style to add the second in the 64th minute.
-Messi and striker Lautaro Martinez exchanged four quick passes to put the six-time Ballon D’Or winner in great position.
+Messi and striker Lautaro Martinez exchanged four quick passes to put the six-time Ballon d’Or winner in great position.
 He still had time to dribble past one defender before scoring.

 Messi completed his hat-trick in the 88th minute from close range after getting a rebound from Lampe.

-Argentina now has 18 points in second place.
-Bolivia remains in ninth position with six.
+Brazil showed against Peru it could still field a competitive team despite being without 10 players who were instructed by their clubs not to travel to South America for the international window.
+Alisson, Fabinho, Roberto Firmino (Liverpool); Ederson, Gabriel Jesus (Manchester City); Thiago Silva (Chelsea); Fred (Manchester United); Richarlison (Everton), Raphinha (Leeds), Claudinho and Malcom (Zenit) were not available to the Seleção.

+Brazil coach Tite tested defender Lucas Verissimo, midfielders Bruno Guimaraes, Gerson and Everton Ribeiro, and strikers Gabriel Barbosa, Hulk and Matheus Cunha against Peru.

-Uruguay managed to get a last-minute home win against Ecuador which was key for its hopes to qualify for the World Cup.
-The header by Gastón Pereiro in stoppage time allowed Uruguay to add 15 points and take Ecuador’s third place on the table.
+Also on Thursday, Uruguay managed to get a last-minute home win against Ecuador which was key for its hopes to qualify for the World Cup.
+The header by Gastón Pereiro in stoppage time allowed Uruguay to get to 15 points and take Ecuador’s third place on the table.
 The Ecuadorians remain with 13 points, in fourth, also well positioned to go to Qatar next year.

 Colombia also got an important 3-1 home victory against Chile in a great performance by striker Miguel Borja.
 He scored the first from the spot in the 19th minute and added another one minute later.
 Chile reduced the deficit in the 56th minute with Jean Menezes, but Luis Diaz added the final goal for Colombia in the 74th minute.